Escola Bahiana de Medicina e Saúde Pública

-The Escola Bahiana de Medicina e Saúde Pública (Bahian School of Medicine and Public Health, known simply as Bahiana) is a private and non-profit higher education school of medical sciences and health, established in 1952 in Salvador, Bahia, Brazil.
+The Escola Bahiana de Medicina e Saúde Pública (Bahian School of Medicine and Public Health, known simply as Bahiana) is a private medical school in Salvador, Bahia, Brazil.
+It was established in 1953.

 Bahiana currently offers seven undergraduate courses and postgraduate programs in several health sciences fields.
 The school is maintained by the Fundação Bahiana para Desenvolvimento das Ciências (Bahian Foundation for Science Development).

 History

 After noticing the health care needs of Bahian society at the beginning of the 1950s, a group of doctors, academics, public managers and religious leaders from Salvador founded a new institution.
 At that time, the only medical school in the state was the Faculdade de Medicina da Bahia (Bahia Faculty of Medicine), which graduated 130 professionals per year.

 The first group of teachers was chosen in January 1953.
 Admission exams were taken on April 14 of the same year.
-Later that month, Aristides Novis Filho gave the first lessons for the Medicine course.
+Later that month, Aristides Novis Filho gave the first lesson for the Medicine course.
 The first class graduated in 1958.

 During the following decades, Bahiana expanded its activities to provide public health care assistance.
 In the 1970s, Bahaina purchased an area of 6500 m2 in the Brotas neighborhood.
 Years later, Bahaina bought the former Santa Terezinha Preventorium building for its first health care centre, the Ambulatório Docente-Assistencial da Bahiana (ADAB) (Bahaina Teaching and Healthcare Outpatient Centre).
 In 1998, a new building situated near ADAB was built to become Bahiana's second campus, the Brotas Academic Unit.

 In 1999, Bahiana opened the Cabula Academic Unit, located in the district of Cabula.

 It is dedicated to some free of charge health services.